-If you want to get scientific, THC stands for tetrahydrocannabinol and it’s possibly the most important compound in the cannabis sativa plant, compared to the other 100 cannabinoids found in weed.
-Your inner chemist should rejoice that during the decarboxylation process, the carboxylic acid (COOH) that are attached to THC-A dissolves, thus activating the THC.
+If you want to get scientific, THC stands for tetrahydrocannabinol, and it’s possibly the most important compound in the cannabis sativa plant, compared to the other 100 cannabinoids found in weed.
+Your inner chemist should rejoice that during the decarboxylation process, the carboxylic acid (COOH) attached to THC-A dissolves, thus activating the THC.

 Decarboxylation is accomplished through heat or time.
 The drying and curing process after harvesting cannabis flowers naturally decarbs the buds partially.
 Even after buds are fully cured, the amount of decarboxylation that they’ve undergone is negligible.

-Heat, on the other hand, completely decarboxylates your cannabis.
-It’s the reason why you immediately feel the effects when inhaling marijuana from a joint or pipe.
-The fire instantly converts the dormant THC-A into the much sought after THC.
+Heat however, completely decarboxylates your cannabis.
+It’s the reason you immediately feel the effects when inhaling marijuana from a joint or pipe.
+The fire instantly converts the dormant THC-A into the sought after THC.

 How the Professionals Decarboxylate Cannabis

-Concentrates are a great example, where manufacturers use state-of-the-art laboratory equipment to purge their products of residual chemicals.
-The majority of concentrates are extracted using chemical-based solvents, such as butane.
+Concentrates are an excellent example, where manufacturers use state-of-the-art laboratory equipment to purge their products of residual chemicals.
+The majority of concentrates are extracted using chemical-based solvents, including butane.

 To remove residual butane that’s trapped within a concentrate, producers must heat the solution to a certain temperature where the given solvent evaporates.
 This necessary step results in clean concentrates and an entirely activated product.

-As extraction techniques continue to gain widespread attention, edible producers are increasingly using pre-decarboxylated extracts for their baked goods.
-The reason behind this is because it unlocks new products that don’t require heat, such as sauces or beverages.
+As extraction techniques continue to gain widespread attention, edible producers increasingly use pre-decarboxylated extracts for their baked goods.
+The reason behind this is because it unlocks new products that don’t require heat, like sauces or beverages.

-Decarboxylating concentrates requires a high level of skill, knowledge, and expensive equipment.
-It’s for these reasons that only professionals can accomplish this and not DIY enthusiasts at home.
+Decarboxylating concentrates requires high skill, knowledge, and expensive equipment.
+It’s for these reasons that only professionals can accomplish this, and not DIY enthusiasts at home.
 Combining heat and gas in an open environment can cause severe damage or even death, so we don’t recommend attempting this method at home.